 Outreach and Consultation

-Apply to be a Mental Health Peer Advocate for the 2019-2020 academic year!
+Apply to be a Mental Health Peer Advocate for the 2020-2021 academic year!
 For more information, check out the Mental Health Peer Advocate page!
 Electronic application HERE!
+Applications will start being reviewed on April 10th, 2020 at 5pm!

 Outreach and consultation services extend the caring and clinical expertise of the UKCC to the broader UK Community in service of the Student and Academic Life goals to promote academic success, financial stability, belonging and engagement, and overall wellness of UK students.
 Outreach and consultation services are an integral part of the UKCC as these services connect with and support students who may not traditionally utilize individual or group therapy services.
 These students could include students with minoritized or marginalized identities, students who may be at higher risk of facing barriers to their academic and personal successes, students who may experience stigma about help seeking, students who may need support but not necessarily counseling, and students who may want to help a friend.
 Outreach and consultation allows the UKCC to prevent, educate, and intervene with the larger UK community and help build a “community of care”.
 See Support, See Blue.